Jujure/juju.re/jujure/content/writeups/fcsc_2024/archiver.md

 an associated ciphertext.

-With a little bit of luck, the IV of the filename cipher text is generated with the key:
+With a little bit of luck, the IV of the filename cipher text is generated with the same key:

 ```console
 >>> 0x82 ^ ord('f')